mosip/mosip-infra/deployment/sandbox-v2/docs/mosip_configuration_guide.md

 ### Country specific customisations
 If you are installing default sandbox you may skip this step.
 If you have country specific configuration refer to [Country Specific Deployment](country_deployment.md)

+## Pod replication

+For production set ups you may want to replicate pods more than the default replication factor of 1.
+Update `podconfig.yml` for the same.
+You may create a separate file for production and point to it from `group_vars/all.yml --> podconfig_file`.